Pb101992/text-highlighter/README.md

 New data can be added, updated or deleted.
 On refresh the data is reset to data the data in data.json file.
 Selection moves to newly added on add data
+Searches string in complete array and highlights title too.

 ## Development server